 Snowflake schemas use a “branched-out” structure, placing general data and information in the middle of the schema.
 As you move along the branches towards the outside of the schema, the data becomes increasingly specific.
 The snowflake schema also breaks down its dimensional tables into further subdimensions, representing the more specific information on the edge of the schema.

-The 3NF model minimizes data redundancy and clears all anomalies related to update, deletion, and insertion from a database or data warehouse.
-The 3NF process effectively normalizes databases and has become the typical criteria for classifying a database as fully normalized.
+The 3NF model minimizes data redundancy and clears all anomalies related to updates, deletions, and insertions from a database or data warehouse.
+The 3NF process effectively normalizes databases and has become the typical criterion for classifying a database as fully normalized.
 One key difference is that the 3NF model features additional data tables that join to the center, yielding more complex queries compared to the other two schemas.

 Editorial Team